A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

-\paragraph{Wikipedia Articles} Wikipedia articles explain medical diagnoses in detail and are used to enhance the deep learning model on clinical text understanding.
+Wikipedia articles explain medical diagnoses in detail and are used to enhance the deep learning model on clinical text understanding.
 Prakash et al.~\cite{prakash2017condensed} resorted to Wikipedia as an external knowledge source.
 Specifically, the authors used term search to find relevant articles to the diagnoses in clinical notes.
 They proposed C-MemNN with an iterative condensation of memory representations that utilize external knowledge sources from Wikipedia to enhance memory networks by preserving the hierarchical structure in the memory.
-KSI~\cite{bai2019improving} uses element-wise multiplication and attention mechanism to fuse the knowledge from Wikipedia articles into clinical notes.
-Considering the first three digits of ICD-9 diagnosis codes, there are 389 available Wikipedia pages.
+KSI~\cite{bai2019improving} in Fig.~\ref{fig:KSI} uses element-wise multiplication and attention mechanism to fuse the knowledge from Wikipedia articles into clinical notes.
+There are 389 available Wikipedia pages when considering the first three digits of ICD-9 diagnosis codes.
 The KSI model defines the medical coding task as a classification problem of 344 ICD codes found in the code vocabulary of the used dataset.
-Joint embedding of Wikipedia and clinical notes introduces external knowledge sources to medical coding models.
-However, because some specific medical codes have no corresponding Wikipedia pages, the usage of KSI is only limited to the coding of three-digit ICD-9 codes, i.e., diagnostic category classification.
+Following the same setup, MCDA~\cite{wang2022novel}, a medical concept-driven attention model, aligns the clinical notes and Wikipedia articles in the latent topic space based on topic modeling.
+The joint embedding or alignment of Wikipedia and clinical notes introduces external knowledge sources to medical coding models.
+However, because some specific medical codes have no corresponding Wikipedia pages, the usage of KSI is only limited to coding three-digit ICD-9 codes, i.e., diagnostic category classification.
 The absence of fine-grained coding may lead to the ineffectiveness of medical coding models in rare diagnoses or procedures.